 Chris developed an avid love for photography at the age of 10.
 Over the years she has built that love into a career as a professional photographer.
 She started working here at The Oregon Horse Center in 2007.
 She started out as a photographer for the majority of the Horse Center shows and doing the creative design work for advertising, show premiums, signs and posters.
-She has also worked as a queen coordinator and adviser for the Eugene Pro Rodeo Queens since 2008.
+She has also worked as the Co Director of the Eugene Pro Rodeo and a queen coordinator and adviser for the Eugene Pro Rodeo Queens since 2008.
 In addition to her other duties, Chris oversees the merchandising of the horse center.

 Annie Fike has loved horses and especially jumping since the day she was born.
 She started riding at the age of 6 in Cambridge, England and later moved to Washington DC with her family.
 She showed avidly in hunters, jumpers and eventing.
 Annie and her husband moved west of the Mississippi in 2009 and swore they would never go back.
 After 5 years of enjoying life in the Western half of the country Annie landed at the Oregon Horse Center to aid Major in building and organizing Eventing and other jumping related shows at the Oregon Horse Center.
 She also enjoys using her graphic design degree to promote the great events and facilities that the Oregon Horse Center has to offer everyone.
 Annie now resides in Eugene with her husband Dave, dogs Sprocket and Tempe, cats Hazel and Cassidy and last but not least her horse Sparky.